“This securities litigator wins big, particularly when her clients are the biggest on earth.”—“Lawyers on the Fast Track,” The Recorder

 Recognitions

-• Women of Influence: Attorneys, Los Angeles Business Journal (2020-present)
+- Leaders of Influence: Thriving in their 40s, Los Angeles Business Journal (2024)

 Activities

-Board Member, Western Center on Law & Poverty
+Board Member and Co-Chair of the Nominating Committee, Western Center on Law & Poverty

 Member, Women’s White Collar Defense Association